andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-15.md

 ![](/\_static/app-assets/oct\_2014\_15.jpg)

-*One of the last images taken of my grandmother in October 2014.
-Shot on Kodak Portra 160 with a Canon 1n.
+*One of the last images taken of my grandmother.
+Shot on Kodak Portra 160 with a Canon 1n in October 2014.
 (Andrew Haworth)*

 One of my earliest memories is of my grandmother using a cheap 110 camera to photograph a wedding cake she’d baked.
 Then she handed me the camera and I imitated her, thus taking my first-ever photos.
 I may have been four years old.
 A few days later, I remember looking at the photos and they were sharp and colorful.
 Do you think either of us knew what we were doing?
 Yet, here were usable photos that ended up in an album, along with negatives that may survive hundreds of years if stored properly.
 In theory, those first photos of mine could be reproduced today.
 The camera that shot them still works, and resides in my collection.